TB-IKP/CBSplot/README.md

 ```

 The methods `run()` and `plot()` perform the CBS calculations and plot the results, respectively.
-A minimal example can be found in the [examples](examples) directory.
+A minimal example can be found in the [example](example) directory.

 ## References